brianhouse/art_and_code/assignments/03_personal_homepage/description.md

 Your website will now be viewable in your web browser at the following URL, where "username" is replaced with the name of your GitHub account: https://username.github.io

-When you have created an `index.html` file, upload it to your repository.
+When you have created an `index.html` file, upload and commit it to your repository.

-## HTML example
+## Coding Concepts

 Copy and paste this html into a file ending in `index.html` and view it in a web browser:
 ```html